 Various derivative operators are applied to the Complete Bouguer Anomaly from the Silver Peak area.
-We try GDO by varying the azimuth $(\theta)$ & dip $(\phi)$ , and another derivative operator of AS, HG, and SVD as well, the results are described in Figure 8.
+We try GDO by varying the azimuth (θ) & dip (φ), and another derivative operator of AS, HG, and SVD as well, the results are described in Figure 8.

 We reconcile on the geological map (Figure 4b) to interpret the enhanced anomaly from the derivative operators.
-The structure of horst-graben plays an important role in geothermal fluid pathway on Silver Peak geothermal system as well as the intrusive granite at Mineral Ridge area.
-To interpret the GDO anomaly, we try to follow the suggestion of Cooper (2018) where $\pm 1/\sqrt{2}$ GDO might be a contact and zero GDO appears to be dykes.
+The structure of horst-graben plays an important role as the geothermal fluid pathway on Silver Peak geothermal system as well as the intrusive granite in the Mineral Ridge area.
+To interpret the GDO anomaly, we try to follow the suggestion of Cooper (2018) where $\pm 1/\sqrt{2}$ GDO might be contacts and zero GDO appears to be dykes.

-It appears that AS and HG fail to enhance the anomaly at the Silver Peak area (Figure 8a and 8b).
-The expected response from horst-graben and intrusive granite are not revealed from AS and HG results.
+It appears that AS and HG fail to enhance the anomaly at the Silver Peak area (Figures 8a and 8b).
+The expected response from horst-graben and intrusive granite is not revealed from AS and HG results.

-Conversely, SVD and GDO are able to amplify the response of possible horst-graben and intrusive granite (Figure 8c and 8d).
-It appears that the potential field responses of those geological structures are more sensitive with the changes in vertical direction (vertical derivative).
-Consequently, we deduce that this might be related with the geometry of high-angle fault including horst-graben structure in Silver Peak Area (Hulen, 2008).
+Conversely, SVD and GDO can amplify the response of possible horst-graben and intrusive granite (Figure 8c and 8d).
+It appears that the potential field responses of those geological structures are more sensitive to the changes in the vertical direction (vertical derivative).
+Consequently, we deduce that this might be related to the geometry of high-angle faults including horst-graben structures in the Silver Peak area (Hulen, 2008).

-Furthermore, by referring the geological map, there lays a cross-central fault system that separate Clayton Valley and Mineral Ridge.
+Furthermore, by referring to the geological map, there lays a cross-central fault system that separates Clayton Valley and Mineral Ridge.
 This fault might extend to the south across the horst-graben from GDO and SVD results.

-Comparing the GDO results of Figure 8d, 8e, and 8f, it appears that varying the dip parameter ( $\phi$ ) of the GDO will enhanced the anomaly in certain ways.
+Comparing the GDO results of Figures 8d, 8e, and 8f, it appears that varying the dip parameter (φ) of the GDO will enhance the anomaly in certain ways.
 For instance, in Figure 8f we use $\phi = 30^{\circ}$ and the horst anomaly appears as narrow closure.
 Nevertheless, in Figure 8d and 8e, the horst anomaly become more extensive.

-Subsequently, opposite behaviour is observed for intrusive granite structure in Mineral Ridge area.
-Granite anomaly appears extensively in lower dip GDO (Figure 8f) rather than in higher dip GDO (Figure 8d and 8e).
-Meanwhile, the response from lithology of basalt strongly appears in GDO $\theta = 45^{\circ}$ and $\phi = 75^{\circ}$ (Figure 8e) rather than others (Figure 8d and 8f).
+Subsequently, opposite behavior is observed for intrusive granite structures in the Mineral Ridge area.
+Granite anomaly appears extensively in lower dip GDO (Figure 8f) rather than in higher dip GDO (Figures 8d and 8e).
+Meanwhile, the response from lithology of basalt strongly appears in GDO $\theta = 45^{\circ}$ and $\phi = 75^{\circ}$ (Figure 8e) rather than in others (Figure 8d and 8f).

-Consequently, we could conclude that GDO able to enhance the anomaly of potential field with several possibilities by varying its parameters of azimuth $(\theta)$ and dip $(\phi)$ .
-Tuning the GDO parameters in certain ways might reveal the edge response of complex geological structure which might not appear in ordinary derivative operators.
-Examining the correlation between $\theta$ and $\phi$ of GDO with the various orientation and dip of know source anomaly might be intriguing to be validated in the future work.
+Consequently, we could conclude that GDO is able to enhance the anomaly of the potential field with several possibilities by varying its parameters of azimuth (θ) and dip (φ).
+Tuning the GDO parameters in certain ways might reveal the edge response of complex geological structures which might not appear in ordinary derivative operators.
+Examining the correlation between θ and φ of GDO with the various orientation and dip of know source anomaly might be intriguing to be validated in future work.

 Figure 7.
-Results comparison of (a) GDO $\theta=0^\circ$ and $\phi=90^\circ$ , (b) Analytic Signal Amplitude (AS), (C) Horizontal Gradient (HG), (D) Second Vertical Derivative (SVD) based on regional anomaly of synthetic model B.
+Results comparison of (a) GDO $\theta = 0^{\circ}$ and $\phi = 90^{\circ}$, (b) Analytic Signal Amplitude (AS), (C) Horizontal Gradient (HG), (D) Second Vertical Derivative (SVD) based on the regional anomaly of synthetic model B.

 Figure 8.
-Interpreted of enhanced anomaly from (a) Analytic Signal Amplitude (AS), (b) Horizontal Gradient (HG), (c) Second Vertical Derivative (SVD), (d) GDO $\theta = 45^{\circ}$ and $\phi = 45^{\circ}$ , (e) GDO $\theta = 45^{\circ}$ and $\phi = 75^{\circ}$ , (f) GDO $\theta = 90^{\circ}$ and $\phi = 30^{\circ}$ .
+Interpreted of enhanced anomaly from (a) Analytic Signal Amplitude (AS), (b) Horizontal Gradient (HG), (c) Second Vertical Derivative (SVD), (d) GDO θ = 45° and φ = 45°, (e) GDO θ = 45° and φ = 75°, (f) GDO θ = 90° and φ = 30°.